EmmaPesjak/Game-of-Life-Python/Project/README.md

 provided seed patterns in the code base the axes of (x, y) was flipped to (y, x), again the debugger was a great tool to see each cell's state, neighbours and how it was printed out.
 Having a dictionary within a dictionary also took a while to get my head around.

+OJOJOJ Förklara varför default values

+"1.
+Any live cell with two or three live neighbours survives.
+2. Any dead cell with three live neighbours becomes a live cell.
+3. All other live cells die in the next generation.
+Similarly, all other dead cells stay dead."

 The `update_world` function was also one of the more challenging functions to implement.
 I struggled to get the line breaks correct since the (y, x) axes were flipped, but managed to get it correct in the end.
 Getting the